volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `api_definitions` - (Optional) DEPRECATED by 'api_definition'.
 See [Api Definitions ](#api-definitions) below for details.

 `disable_api_definition` - (Optional) API Definition is not currently used for this load balancer (bool).

+`api_protection_rules` - (Optional) Rules can also include additional conditions, for example specific clients can access certain API endpoint or API group..
+See [Api Protection Rules ](#api-protection-rules) below for details.

 `blocked_clients` - (Optional) Rules that specify the clients to be blocked.
 See [Blocked Clients ](#blocked-clients) below for details.